 For CHP, the COPS Office will focus on balancing the applicant's need for federal assistance (as measured by economic and fiscal health questions) with crime rates and the applicant's current commitment to community policing and their proposed community policing strategy.
-For FY 2016, an applicant's commitment to community policing and the strength of their overall community policing strategy will be the basis for initial scoring.
+For FY 2020, an applicant's commitment to community policing and the strength of their overall community policing strategy will be the basis for initial scoring.

-For CHP, fiscal need will constitute 20 percent, crime 30 percent, and community policing 50 percent of the overall score.
-Additional consideration will be given to applicants who select one of the following community policing problems or focus areas: Homeland Security, Homicide/Gun Violence, School Based Policing through SROs, or Building Trust.
-CHP recipients who choose one of the community policing problems or focus areas listed above will not be allowed to change their choice post-award.
+For CHP, fiscal need will constitute 33.3 percent, crime 33.3 percent, and community policing 33.3 percent of the overall score.
+Additional consideration will be given to applicants who select one of the following community policing problems or focus areas: School-Based Policing, Violent Crime, and Homeland and Border Security.
+CHP recipients who choose one of the community policing problems or focus areas listed here will not be allowed to change their choice post-award.

-Additional consideration will also be given to applicants in states with certain anti-human trafficking laws that treat minors engaged in commercial sex as victims (referred to as "safe harbor" laws) and permit individuals to vacate arrest or prosecution records for non-violent offenses as a result of being trafficked.
-Finally, additional consideration may be given for applicants who experienced an unanticipated catastrophic event, applicants that have a neighborhood or other geographical area designated as a Promise Zone as part of the President's Promise Zone Initiative, or applicants who commit to hiring at least one military veteran.
+Additional consideration will be given to applicants in states with certain anti-human trafficking laws that treat minors engaged in commercial sex as victims (referred to as "safe harbor" laws) and permit individuals to vacate arrest or prosecution records for non-violent offenses as a result of being trafficked.
+Additional consideration may also be given for applicants that experienced an unanticipated catastrophic event, applicants that commit to hiring at least one military veteran, applicants from rural areas, applicants that have not previously received COPS Office grant funding, and applicants that partner with federal law enforcement to address illegal immigration.